Underground Utilities - Damage and Repairs

 Most new homes are constructed pretty rapidly.
 Very often the team putting those underground pipes in are moving at a fast pace, don't check and insure proper fall, and often don't even glue the pipes together.
 At the same time most homeowners do not regularly clean and insure proper drainage of their gutter pipes.
 This means that a fair amount of homes have drain systems that are defective and no one knows about it.

 A few years back we did a repair on a pipe that was connected to the customers gutter and sump pump.
 While we were reconstructing and putting those pipes back together the homeowner asked if we would connect an area drain from off his patio to the same line.
 We didn't see any harm in the request and happily made the connection.
 A year or so later during the wet season the line towards the street became obstructed by a nesting animal and debris.
-As the rain fell and the sump pump turned on the water backed up the drain on the pool deck that we agreed to tie in and reconnect.
-That water rose up to where the water went into the pool and back towards the house and into the basement.
+As the rain fell and the sump pump turned on the water backed up the drain on the swimming pool deck that we agreed to tie in and reconnect.
+That water rose up to where the water went into the in ground pool and back towards the house and into the basement.
 We were pulled into a lawsuit for a flooded basement and the insurance company was left to sort it out.
 Even if we had not connected the homeowner’s patio drain the line still would have become clogged and the sump pump would have still run and backed up into the basement.
-Either way it was the chipmunk that clogged the pipe but we were the last company to touch it.
+Either way it was the chipmunk that clogged the pipe, but we were the last company to touch it.

 It is because of this high likelihood of a current or future defect in your system that we cannot touch it.
-We are happy to help you find and obtain the parts and even provide them to you but we are not permitted to actually do the connecting of the pipes.
+We are happy to help you find and obtain the parts and even provide them to you, but we are not permitted to actually do the connecting of the pipes.
 We apologize for the inconvenience.